CouchPartyGames/keycloak-extras/docker-keycloak-extensions/README.md

 ## Purpose

-Use docker image to extend both the functionality and theme of keycloak using Init Container functionality of kubernetes.
+Simple docker image used to add themes and extensions to keycloak's bitnami chart.

 ## Docker